gigafied/minion/getting_started.md

 It's that easy!
 What this does is compile all your classes into one neat little minified js file (using UglifyJS for compression).

-<code>-p</code> The path to your class definitions.
+- <code>-p</code> The path to your class definitions.
-<code>-o</code> This specifies the file you want MinionJS to write the minified contents to.
+- <code>-o</code> This specifies the file you want MinionJS to write the minified contents to.
-<code>-i</code> Whether or not to include MinionJS in the minified js file.
+- <code>-i</code> Whether or not to include MinionJS in the minified js file.
 Don't pass this if you want to include Minion separately

 The build tool is a major focus right now, soon we will have an option to run it with a config.json, making it easier on you :)

+####minion.provides()

+<code>minion.provides()</code> provides you with a way to explicitly specify where Classes are defined.

+For example:

+	minion.provides("path/to/js/classes.min.js", [
+		"com.example.Example",
+		"com.example.Example2",
+		"com.example.Example3"
+	]);

+	minion.provides("path/to/js/classes2.min.js", [
+		"com.example.Example4",
+		"com.example.Example5",
+		"com.example.Example6"
+	]);

+This let's you group classes and dependencies into multiple files, for optimization.
+For instance, say you only need x, y and z class when the App starts up, but later on you require other Classes.

+Rather than throwing all Classes into one minified file, you can separate them out, which means faster initial loading.
+You can then even preload all other classes, or load them on an as-needed basis, the option is up to you.

+Just make sure all <code>minion.provides()</code> calls happen before the first <code>minion.require()</code> call.

 ## WOOT!!!